open-telemetry/semantic-conventions/docs/attributes-registry/service.md

 | `service.instance.id` | string | The string ID of the service instance.
 [3] |`627cc493-f310-47de-96bd-71410b7dec09` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

-## Notes

-[1]: MUST be the same for all instances of horizontally scaled services.
+**[1]:** MUST be the same for all instances of horizontally scaled services.
 If the value was not specified, SDKs MUST fallback to `unknown_service:` concatenated with [`process.executable.name`](process.md), e.g. `unknown_service:bash`.
 If `process.executable.name` is not available, the value MUST be set to `unknown_service`.

-[2]: A string value having a meaning that helps to distinguish a group of services, for example the team name that owns a group of services. `service.name` is expected to be unique within the same namespace.
+**[2]:** A string value having a meaning that helps to distinguish a group of services, for example the team name that owns a group of services. `service.name` is expected to be unique within the same namespace.
 If `service.namespace` is not specified in the Resource then `service.name` is expected to be unique for all services that have no explicit namespace defined (so the empty/unspecified namespace is simply one more valid namespace).
 Zero-length namespace string is assumed equal to unspecified namespace.

-[3]: MUST be unique for each instance of the same `service.namespace,service.name` pair (in other words `service.namespace,service.name,service.instance.id` triplet MUST be globally unique).
+**[3]:** MUST be unique for each instance of the same `service.namespace,service.name` pair (in other words `service.namespace,service.name,service.instance.id` triplet MUST be globally unique).
 The ID helps to distinguish instances of the same service that exist at the same time (e.g. instances of a horizontally scaled service).